 Do you need mortgage insurance?

-Buying a house, especially a first one, is a major life event.
+Buying a house (This hyperlink will open in a new tab)., especially a first one, is a major life event.

 It’s also a major investment.
 This is why it’s important to protect yourself in the event that you’re unable to pay the mortgage.

 No one is immune to disability, critical illness or other hardships.
 Mortgage insurance will help protect what’s most important to you: your loved ones.

 What is mortgage insurance?